Notice in regards to current COVID-19 travel restrictions

 - a Belgian student covered under the Reciprocal Health Care Agreement with Australia.

-- For more information, visit the Department of Immigration and Border Protection website.
+- For more information, visit the Department of Home Affairs (DHA) website.

 You will then receive your electronic Confirmation of Enrolment (eCoE).